NAS vs AN Bolts

 What are NAS bolts?

 NAS bolts comply with the National Aerospace Standards Committee’s standards.
-These standards are updated regularly, with revisions made to make sure that NAS parts provide reliability and high-level performance.
+These standards are updated regularly, with revisions made to make sure that NAS fasteners provide reliability and high-level performance.

 What are AN bolts?